codr7/eli/README.md

 It all began with wishing for a nice language to script a personal project, but evolved into one of the deepest rabbit holes I've had the pleasure of falling into.

+## Donations
+If you would like to see this project succeed, all contributions are welcome.

+I've decided to release the book under an open license to benefit as many as possible, because I believe knowledge should be shared freely.
+But I also believe in compensation for creators; and the less economic pressure I have to deal with, the more time and energy I can put into the project.

+The repository is set up for sponsoring via Stripe and Liberapay, alternatively you may use BTC (bitcoin:18k7kMcvPSSSzQtJ6hY5xxCt5U5p45rbuh) or ETH (0x776001F33F6Fc07ce9FF70187D5c034DCb429811).

 ## Implementations

 The following projects implement `eli` in different languges, some are more complete than others.
 Most work currently happens in [eli-java](https://github.com/codr7/eli-java).